jackleekopij/Arduino/ModBus project/README.md

 Serial Communication is a way for data transfer, transmitting over one wire, one bit, at a time.
 Pins 0 and 1 on the Arduino are dedicated to serial receiver input and transmission output, respectively.
 Arduino use the Transistor-Transistor Logic (TTL) protocol for receiver/transmission.
 TTL signals operate between 0volts - 3.3volts making it perfect for the Arduino.

 To interface microcontrollers with RS-485 (ModBus protocol) the project uses MAX485 (TTL to RS-485) modules.

+## Transmit-Receiver test
+**Goal: test Arduino capability to communicate with RS-485 signal via RS-485 to TTL conversion.
+Necessary, for  Arduino to act as microcontroller for ModBus project.*
+Files transmitter_modbus_experiment.ino & receiver_modbus_experiment.ino are a test in Arduino-Arduino communication over RS-485.
+Given two Arduinos, upload transmitter_modbus_experiment.ino to transmission Arduino and receiver_modbus_experiment.ino to the other.
+A serial monitor can be opened on receiver Arduino to view incoming communication from transmitter Arduino.